explorer436/explorer-git-repo/Linux/LinuxTips.md

-How do I make `ls` show file sizes in megabytes? ls -l --block-size=M (round file sizes to the nearest MB) ls -l --block-size=MB
+ls --all (command to show all files and folders including hidden ones) How do I make `ls` show file sizes in megabytes? ls -l --block-size=M (round file sizes to the nearest MB) ls -l --block-size=MB